 About our products

 Each pad has a topper fabric that touches the skin.
 This can be cotton, flannelette, bamboo charcoal fleece, suedecloth, pique, minky or bamboo fabric.
 The core is made up of different materials based on preference of the maker.
-We use a combination of either cotton batting, Zorb and bamboo hemp fleece, depending on the desired absorbency.
-For the backing fabric that touches the underwear, we use either Windpro fleece or a fabric heat bonded to PUL (polyurethane laminate).
+We use a combination of either cotton batting, Zorb or bamboo hemp fleece, depending on the desired absorbency.
+For the backing fabric that touches the underwear, we use either Windpro fleece or bamboo sherpa that is heat bonded to PUL (polyurethane laminate).
 The Windpro fleece is water resistant, so it will keep moisture inside the pad up to a point.
 It will leak if the demand and absorbency don’t match up.
-PUL has a hidden layer of thin, water proof flexible plastic membrane.
+PUL, on the other hand, has a hidden layer of thin, water proof flexible plastic membrane.
 It is the closest thing to a disposable in terms of durability and dependability.
 There is a higher price point for PUL since it is more expensive material.

 We also carry bamboo charcoal fleece.
 This fabric has some amazing properties!
-The charcoal that is imbedded in the fabric means that odour is absorbed, fungal and bacterial infections are reduced and it is also stain resistant.
+The charcoal nano particles that are imbedded in the fabric means that odour is absorbed, fungal and bacterial infections are reduced and it is also stain resistant.
 Don’t worry- the nano particles don’t “fall out” of the fabric.

 Finally, we provide laundry bags and pad wrappers to store your pads in.
 Wet bags or laundry bags have a layer of PUL that mean they can hold damp pads until laundry day.
 Pad wrappers are small squares of PUL that are great for one or two pads during the day.

 How do you ship?

 We ship using flat rates based on area and use polymailers or large envelopes based on what is bought.
 The rate for Canadian shipments is $8, USA is $10 and International is $15.
 Orders over $50 automatically have a free shipping option.
 Usual delivery times are 1-2 weeks for Canada/USA and up to one month for international.